graphql/graphql-spec/spec/Section 7 -- Response.md

 ## Response Format

-A response to a GraphQL request must be a map.
+A response to a GraphQL request must be a map or an event stream of maps.

-If the request raised any errors, the response map must contain an entry with key `errors`.
+If the operation encountered any errors, the response map must contain an entry with key `errors`.
 The value of this entry is described in the "Errors" section.
 If the request completed without raising any errors, this entry must not be present.

 If the request included execution, the response map must contain an entry with key `data`.
 The value of this entry is described in the "Data" section.
 If the request failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.

+When the response of the GraphQL operation is an event stream, the first value will be the initial response.
+All subsequent values may contain `label` and `path` entries.
+These two entries are used by clients to identify the the `@defer` or `@stream` directive from the GraphQL operation that triggered this value to be returned by the event stream.
+The combination of these two entries must be unique across all values returned by the event stream.

+If the response of the GraphQL operation is an event stream, each response map must contain an entry with key `hasNext`.
+The value of this entry is `true` for all but the last response in the stream.
+The value of this entry is `false` for the last response of the stream.
+This entry is not required for GraphQL operations that return a single response map.

+The GraphQL server may determine there are no more values in the event stream after a previous value with `hasNext` equal to `true` has been emitted.
+In this case the last value in the event stream should be a map without `data`, `label`, and `path` entries, and a `hasNext` entry with a value of `false`.

 The response map may also contain an entry with key `extensions`.
 This entry, if set, must have a map as its value.
 This entry is reserved for implementors to